pdhai1996/Rwazi/README.md

 ### Common Testing Scenarios

+- **Authentication Flow**:
-- **Authentication Flow**: Login → Get resources with token → Refresh token → Access with new token
+  - Login → Get resources with token → Refresh token → Access with new token

+- **Location Search**:
-- **Location Search**: Test different radius values and filter combinations The seed data is init in NYC
+  - Test different radius values and filter combinations
-  You can try data
+  - The seed data is initialized in New York City
+  - Recommended test coordinates:
+    ```
-    latitude: 40.7128,
+    latitude: 40.7128
-    longitude: -74.0060,
+    longitude: -74.0060
-    radius: 5
+    radius: 5 (km)
-  To start testing
+    ```
-  All the place information is Fakes and use for testing only
+  - Note: All place information is fake and used for testing purposes only

+- **Favorites Management**:
-- **Favorites Management**: Add places to favorites → List favorites → Remove from favorites
+  - Add places to favorites → List favorites → Remove from favorites

 ### Seeding Test Data